7 Best Things To Do in Fukuoka

 Ohori Park Japanese Garden

-Inside the Ohori Park, they have this “Japanese Garden”.
-A Japanese style garden with a pond surrounded by manicured plants and dry landscape, small streams, and a small hill.
+A Japanese-style garden with a majestic pond surrounded by manicured plants and dry hilly landscape.

 Opening Hours: 9:00am to 5:00pm